 - 1.25 The permittee shall keep in a satisfactory manner, monthly and 12-month rolling time period emission calculation records of all criteria pollutants and TACs listed in the Emission Limit Table for EUHMAPLANT.
 If stack test results for EUHMAPLANT exist for any of the pollutants, the permittee may use those stack test results to estimate pollutant emissions subject to the approval of the AQD.
 In the event that stack test results do not exist for a specific pollutant, the permittee shall use the applicable emission factor listed in the Emission Limit Table to estimate the emissions of a pollutant from EUHMAPLANT.
 The permittee shall keep all records on file for a period of at least five years and make them available to the Department upon request.
 [R 336.1205(1)(a), R 336.1205(3), R 336.1224, R 336.1225, R 336.1702] - 1.26 The permittee shall keep in a satisfactory manner, daily emission calculation records of hydrogen chloride and sulfur dioxide for EUHMAPLANT.
 In the calculations the following control efficiencies may be applied to the theoretical emissions: 61% control for hydrogen chloride; 43% control for sulfur dioxide when RAP is included in the mix; and 72% control for sulfur dioxide when only virgin aggregate is used in the mix.
 The permittee shall keep all records on file for a period of at least five years and make them available to the Department upon request.
 [R 336.1205(1)(a), R 336.1205(3), R 336.1224, R 336.1225, R 336.1702] - 1.27 The permittee shall keep records, as described in Special Condition 1.18, of all CO emissions and related production data including the dates and times emissions were monitored.
-This data shall be used to ensure proper operation of the drum dryer or associated burner.
+The permittee shall use this data to calculate the pounds of CO emitted per ton of HMA paving materials produced.
 The permittee shall keep all records on file for a period of at least five years and make them available to the Department upon request.
-[R 336.1205(1)(a), R 336.1205(3), R 336.1224, R 336.1225, R 336.1702] - 1.28 The permittee shall keep, in a satisfactory manner, average daily, monthly and 12-month rolling time period records of the amount of HMA paving materials produced from EUHMAPLANT and the number of operating hours for EUHMAPLANT.
-The permittee shall keep all records on file for a period of at least five years and make them available to the Department upon request.
-[R 336.1205(1)(a), R 336.1205(3)]
+[R 336.1205(1)(a), R 336.1205(3), R 336.1224, R 336.1225, R 336.1702]